prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 Geospatial Functions
 ====================

-Presto Geospatial functions support the SQL/MM specification.
-They are compliant with the Open Geospatial Consortium’s (OGC) OpenGIS Specifications.
+Presto Geospatial functions that begin with the ``ST_`` prefix support the SQL/MM specification and are compliant with the Open Geospatial Consortium’s (OGC) OpenGIS Specifications.
 As such, many Presto Geospatial functions require, or more accurately, assume that geometries that are operated on are both simple and valid.
 For example, it does not make sense to calculate the area of a polygon that has a hole defined outside of the